i-dot-ai/redbox/notebooks/evaluation/EVALUATION_README.md

 We use [RAGAS](https://ragas.io) to create synthetic data, but are more than happy for users to manually create datasets too.

+Consider creating a **baseline** of your versioned dataset using the production system to help your colleagues out.

 ## 🔎 Studying a versioned dataset

 > [!NOTE]